-At this point we would like to make some remarks on the use of direct-broadcast satellites for broadcasting 1WW videotex services.
+At this point we would like to comment on the use of direct-broadcast satellites for broadcasting 1WW videotex services.
 At present, many countries are making preparations to launch their own direct-broadcast satellite systems.
-Some of them, such as India, Columbia, and the Arab countries, do not have their own fully developed terrestrial TV networks.
-Others, such as Canada and Australia, provided the vast majority of their populations with TV programs but due to the geographical peculiarities of these countries, there are huge, sparsely populated areas where the build-up of terrestrial TV networks cannot be justified financially.
+Some of them, such as India, Colombia and the Arab countries, do not have their own fully developed terrestrial tv networks.
+Others, such as Canada and Australia, provided the vast majority of their populations with tv programs but due to the geographical peculiarities of these countries, there are huge, sparsely populated areas where the build-up of terrestrial tv networks cannot be justified financially.
 For these two categories of countries, direct-broadcast satellite systems as we know them today are not or will not be a luxury, but a necessity.
-There is, however, a third category -- such as the European countries -- which are smaller geographically, and in addition, possess well developed terrestrial TV networks with practically full geographical and population coverage.
-Most of them even have networks for distributing two to three nationwide TV programs.
-In these countries, the direct-broadcast satellite system arrived 25-30 years later than what would have been ideal.
-Nonetheless, some of them (the UK, France, West Germany, Switzerland, Luxembourg, Monaco, Italy, Austria, Yugoslavia, etc.) are planning to put their direct-broadcast satellite systems into operation soon.
-There are different driving forces for them to do so: some of the countries are "running out of frequencies."
+There is, however, a third category - such as the European countries - which are smaller geographically, and in addition, possess well developed terrestrial tv networks with practically full geographic and population coverage.
+Most of them even have networks for distributing two to three nationwide tv programs.
+In these countries, the direct-broadcast satellite system arrived 25-30 years later than when would have been ideal.
+Nonetheless, some of them (Britain, France, West Switzerland, Luxembourg, Germany.
+Monaco, Italy, Austria, Yugoslavia, etc.) are planning to put their direct-broadcast satellite systems into operation soon.
+There are different driving forces for them to do so: some of the countries are running out of frequencies.
 For example, the setting up of a fourth national channel in West Germany would not be possible because of frequency congestion.
-Other countries, especially the small ones, are homes of commercial TV companies (e.g., RTL in Luxembourg and Tele-Monte-Carlo in Monaco) which plan to broadcast commercial programs and especially advertisements for audiences in neighboring countries.
-RTL, for instance, would be received in Lyon and Hamburg and would thus cover half of France and three-quarters of Germany.
+Other countries, especially the small ones, are homes of commercial ty companies (e.g., RTL in Luxembourg and Tele-Monte-Carlo in Monaco) which plan to broadcast commercial programs, and especially advertisements, for audiences in neighbouring countries.
+RTL, for instance, would be received in Lvon and Hamburg and would thus cover half of France and three-quarters of Germany.
 It is therefore feared in those countries that these commercial programs would strongly compete with the national ones.

 Other countries, such as Austria and Yugoslavia, see this tool as an excellent medium for conveying national culture beyond their borders.
-The Austrian direct-broadcast satellite system would be able to provide 55 million people both in Austria and neighboring countries with Austrian program.
-In Yugoslavia -- a country with six republics, two autonomous regions, and several languages -- there are expectations that such a system would create closer cultural links between the republics and regions, and at the same time improve the regional service.
-There are still a few countries in Europe where, because of geographical difficulties, the terrestrial networks could not be completed yet.
+The Austrian directbroadcast satellite system would be able to provide 55 million people both in Austria and neighboring countries with Austrian programs.
+In Yugoslavia - a country with six republics, two autonomous regions, and several languages - there are expectations that such a system would create closer cultural links between the republics and regions, and at the same time improve the regional service.
+There are still a few countries in Europe where, because of geographic difficulties, the terrestrial networks has not been completed.
 A typical example is Norway, where this new technology could lead to considerable savings both in time and resources.
-Also, a third Austrian and Swiss program -- if the time comes to build it up -- would be better implemented using this technology.
-According to [31], for example, for Norway to achieve a 95% coverage of the population it would require 154 VHS transmitters and 1,000 repeaters.
+Also, a third Austrian and Swiss program - if the time comes to build it up - would be better implemented using this technology.
+According to [16], for example, for Norway to achieve a 95% coverage of the population would require 154 VHS transmitters and 1,000 repeaters.
 In addition (due to the severe climatic conditions) the annual operation cost of the network would be of the order of US \$65 million.
-In the UK, where geographical conditions are far more favorable for terrestrial systems the annual operating costs would be about US \$10 million per TV channel.
-In Italy and in France, it would be around US \$15 million per year, respectively.
-According to [31],
+In Britain, where geographic conditions are far more favorable for terrestrial systems, the annual operating costs would be about US \$10 million per tv channel.
+In Italy and in France, it would be around US \$15 million per year, per country.
+According to [16],